 How to complain

-2) If you wish to make a formal complaint provide details of your complaint as soon as possible in writing for the attention of the Practice Manager so we can find out what happened.
-You can send this to us by the following methods:
+- Provide details of your complaint as soon as possible in writing for the attention of the Practice Manager so we can find out what happened.

 Our staff will explain the complaints procedure to you and make sure that your concerns are dealt with promptly.